KimJeonghun91/react-native-push-notification/README.md

   message: "My Notification Message", // (required)
   date: new Date(Date.now() + 60 * 1000), // in 60 secs
-  allowWhileIdle: false, // (optional) set notification to work while on doze, default: false });
+  allowWhileIdle: false, // (optional) set notification to work while on doze, default: false

+  /* Android Only Properties */
+  repeatTime: 1, // (optional) Increment of configured repeateType.
+Check 'Repeating Notifications' section for more info.
+});
 ```